 At his trial, Pistorious said repeatedly that he accidentally slayed his girlfriend when he believed his home had been broken into.

 Stephen Grant walked into the Macomb County Police Department on a Valentine's Day and reported his wife missing.
-Three weeks later they found her torso in his garage.
-34-year-old Tara Lynn Grant was killed by her husband in their home in Washington Township, Mich.
+Three weeks later they found her body in his garage.
+34-year-old Tara Lynn Grant was taken down by her husband in their home in Washington Township, Mich.
 And this was just the beginning.
 Stephen said his wife, and mother of his two young children, vanished on the night of Feb.
 9. He claimed she returned from her job in Puerto Rico, fought with him and then left getting into "a mysterious dark car."

 After police found the body part in the home, they found more parts all over a wooded area near Stony Creek Metro Park.
-Stephen did not confess to the murder until after he was arrested, even though he'd previously pronounced his innocence, undying love and concern for his wife.
-But a former girlfriend then turned over a whole lot of damning evidence including emails from Stephen in which he mocked marriage vows and offered to let the woman, a nursing student, practice sponge baths on him.
+Stephen did not confess until after he was caught, even though he'd previously pronounced his innocence, undying love and concern for his wife.
+But a former girlfriend then turned over a whole lot of evidence including emails from Stephen in which he mocked marriage vows and offered to let the woman, a nursing student, practice sponge baths on him.

 He also said he was suspicious about his wife's relations with an old boyfriend and an older man at her work, which probably justified his actions in his own head.

 Stephen let the authorities into his home for the search, and then fled the scene.
 Authorities had to search the area for him, contact relatives, comb his neighborhood and even reached out to his lawyer.
 "By no means did we expect to recover what we did," said Macomb Country Sheriff Mark Hackel regarding the multiple parts found around the area.

 Stephen eventually confessed and was arrested.
 While he was waiting for his trial he was housed at the Macomb County Jail.